Localization of nonbacktracking centrality on dense subgraphs of sparse networks: Introduction

-In the present paper we consider an arbitrary finite subgraph within an infinite locally tree-like network and we quantify the degree of localization by calculating the NBC values of nodes in the subgraph exactly and providing the functional form of an exponential decay of the NBC around the subgraph.
-We show that the LEV of the composite network is exactly given by the maximum of the two LEV values: that of the finite subgraph (\textit{child network}) and that of the enclosing infinite locally tree-like network (\textit{mother network}).
-We find compact expressions for the NBC values when the mother network is a random uncorrelated network.
-We show results for a child network inserted into a real-world mother network, with degree correlations and short loops, and observe that our predictions work well even in this case.
+In the present work we explore the localization of the NBC in a more general setting than previously considered, deriving some exact results and useful approximations.
+The paper is organized as follows.
+In Sec. \ref{sec2} we describe our network construction which allows for the derivation of exact results: an arbitrary finite subgraph embedded in an arbitrary infinite locally tree-like network, where branches emanating from the finite subgraph do not intersect at finite distances.
+In Sec. \ref{sec3}, using the concept of nonbacktracking expansion, we derive an exact expression for the NBCs of nodes in the finite subgraph (\textit{child network}).
+We show that the LEV of the composite network is exactly given by the maximum of the two LEV values: that of the child network and that of the embedding infinite locally tree-like network (\textit{mother network}).
+Thus localization occurs when the composite LEV is equal to the LEV of the child.
+We obtain compact approximate formulas for the NBC values in the case where the embedding mother network is uncorrelated.
+Performing simulations we check that our predictions also work well with a real-world mother network with degree correlations and short loops.
+In Sec. \ref{sec4} we show that in the localized state the mean NBC decays exponentially with distance from the child network.
+Interestingly the rate of decay depends only on the LEV of the child network, and is completely independent of the mother network.
+We show that in finite mother networks the exponential form has a cutoff distance depending on network size and the difference between the LEVs of child and mother network.
+We give a summary and conclusions in Sec. \ref{sec5}.